openharmony/docs/en/application-dev/reference/apis/js-apis-notificationManager.md

 getSlot(slotType: SlotType, callback: AsyncCallback\<NotificationSlot\>): void

 Obtains a notification slot of a specified type.
-This API uses a promise to return the result.
+This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Notification.Notification